kquintonOSU/Team-Bravo/README.md

 ![Simulator Screen Shot - iPhone 11 - 2022-04-22 at 21 01 04](https://user-images.githubusercontent.com/99898394/164863150-4b12d31e-55b6-46e5-87c0-a1e0c7b38ca1.png)

+-> If an event is scheduled then below popup will be pop up.

+Simulator Screen Shot - iPhone 11 - 2022-04-22 at 23.32.34

 -> “View Events” will display all the current events.

 Each event will have a BOOK option to book the tickets if the event date is a future date.